Are Your Allergy Symptoms WORSE Inside Your House?

 Although it’s tempting to open the windows and let the spring air fill your home, don’t do it!
 It’s better to turn on your air conditioning to prevent pollen from entering through your windows.
 With that being said, if your HVAC filters aren’t clean, they’re allowing pollen pulled from the air outside to be distributed through the air and onto surfaces you touch regularly.

-Changing your HVAC filter is necessary for your system to run effectively, and depending on your filter, they should be changed every three months.
-For additional protection, consider switching from store brand filters, to a finer filtration system, like EnviroAire IAQ’s 1” polarized media air cleaners.
+Changing your HVAC filter is necessary for your system to run effectively, and depending on your filter, it should be changed every three months.
+For additional protection, consider switching from store-brand filters to a finer filtration system, like EnviroAire IAQ’s 1-inch polarized media air cleaners.
 These filters are designed to trap far more than average filters can, and they fit in your HVAC system’s current filter track.

 Your duct system is located in the ceilings above you, taking conditioned air throughout the home and delivering it into each room.
 Do you know the last time the inside of your ducts were cleaned?